Charles Henry Hull

 Charles Henry Hull (September 29, 1864 – July 15, 1936) was an American economist and historian.
-He worked at Cornell University, in Ithaca, New York.
+Aside from several years at universities in Germany, he spent his entire academic career at Cornell University.
 In 1900, he was appointed professor of American History.

 In 1899, he published The Economic Writings of Sir William Petty in two volumes.
 This edition has become the standard source for referring to the economic writings of Sir William Petty (1620–1687).

 Life and work

 Charles Henry Hull was born in Ithaca, New York.
-He received his Ph.D. at Cornell University in 1886.
+He received his Ph.B. at Cornell University in 1886.
 His thesis was titled Some considerations on agricultural rent.
 He was appointed Assistant Librarian in 1889.
 In 1890, he went to Germany for two years, to study economics and history.
 He received the degree of Doctor of Philosophy from the University of Halle in 1892.

 He returned to Cornell University to become an instructor in Political and Social Institutions.

 In 1893 he was appointed assistant professor of Political Economy.
 He was offered a full professorate in political economy in 1900, but choose to take a position as a professor of American history.

 In 1908, he became Dean of the Arts College of Cornell University.

 In 1912, he was appointed Goldwin Smith Professor of American History.

 In 1914, he visited Europe on a three-month trip.
 During this trip he represented Cornell University at the 300th anniversary of the founding of the University of Groningen, the Netherlands.

 Charles Henry Hull retired from active service in 1931.